 Fecal oral, there is evidence of human to human spread.
-Mostly its eating pig meat, innards, home-prepared pork products, or tasting raw pigmeat.
+Mostly its eating pig meat, innards, home-prepared pork products, or tasting raw pig meat.
 One guy got it from his pet pig.
 Really.
-In Denmark ( PubMed) and Germany ( PubMed) it is mostly an asymptomatic zoonoses from eating swine and wild boars.
-Espcially common after flooding.
+In Denmark (PubMed) and Germany (PubMed) it is mostly an asymptomatic zoonoses from eating swine and wild boars.
+Especially common after flooding.

-About 21% of Americans are seropositive ( PubMed) although studies have put it at 6% ( PubMed); pets and eating liver are the risks; I assume these risks are rarely combined.
+About 21% of Americans are seropositive ( PubMed) although other studies have put it at 6% (PubMed); pets and eating liver are the risks; I assume these risks are rarely combined.
 I bet Hannibal Lecter is seropositive.

-It is in the Red Deer in Spain ( PubMed).
+It is in the Red Deer in Spain (PubMed).
 I thought Franco got rid of all the Reds.
 In Rabbits in West Virginia and France.
-And rats in LA ( PubMed).
+And rats in LA (PubMed).
 And ferrets.
-And eating camel meat and mild ( PubMed).
+And eating camel meat and milk (PubMed).
 There goes my diet.

 It has been passed on by transfusions.